verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ## Application Removal

-Run the following commands to delete the application's Verrazzano binding and optionally Verrazzano model.
+Run the following commands to delete the application's binding and optionally model.

-1. Delete the application's binding
+1. Delete the application's binding.

    ```shell script
    kubectl delete -f ./hello-world-binding.yaml